canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 Technical support level: essential
 { apt update && apt install --only-upgrade -y curl libcurl3-gnutls }
 ✔ USN-5079-2 is resolved.

+Found related USNs:
+- USN-5079-1

+Fixing related USNs:
+- USN-5079-1
+No affected source packages are installed.

+✔ USN-5079-1 does not affect your system.

+Summary:
+✔ USN-5079-2 [requested] is resolved.
+✔ USN-5079-1 [related] does not affect your system.
 ```

+We can see that this command also fixed related USN **USN-5079-1**.
+If you want to learn more about related USNs, refer to [our explanation guide](../explanations/cves_and_usns_explained.md#what-are-related-usns)

-We can see that that the attach command was successful, which can be verified
+Finally, we can see that that the attach command was successful, which can be verified
 by the status output we see when executing the command.
 Additionally, we can
 observe that the USN is indeed fixed, which you can confirm by running the
 `pro fix` command again:

 ```
-N-5079-2: curl vulnerabilities
+USN-5079-2: curl vulnerabilities
 Found CVEs:
 https://ubuntu.com/security/CVE-2021-22946
 https://ubuntu.com/security/CVE-2021-22947

 1 affected package is installed: curl
 (1/1) curl:
 A fix is available in Ubuntu Pro: ESM Infra.
 The update is already installed.

 ✔ USN-5079-2 is resolved.
 ```